arenagroove/prompt-driven-ai-assistants/wanderer/wanderer-GPT.md

 # 🌀 Wanderer – A Prompt-Driven Language Mutation Assistant

 A modular prompt assistant that guides LLMs into poetic, surreal, and experimental outputs through a structured transformation ritual.
 It can be deployed as a Custom GPT, integrated into a local assistant framework, or used in multi-agent systems.
-Its core behavior revolves around syllabic mutation, recursive narrative, and symbolic drift. by following a structured naming and transformation ritual.
+Its core behavior revolves around syllabic mutation, recursive narrative, and symbolic drift.
 It uses syllabic mutation to evolve a fictional "name-creature" and invites the model to explore and describe new alien environments.

 **Inspired by [“Travelling Through LLM Alien Worlds” by Yates Buckley (2025)](https://yatesbuckley.com/2025/06/29/travelling-through-llm-alien-worlds/)** — this assistant explores ways to interrupt predictive averages and induce poetic drift.